SAP/openui5-docs/docs/JavaScript_Namespaces_5a978fe.md

 ### Naming Conventions

-A namespace should be lowercase and each word should be separated by a dot \(\`.\`\), like the Java package notation.
-The class name should be camelcase, starting with a capital letter.
+A namespace should be lowercase and each word should be separated by a dot \(`.`\), like the Java package notation.
+The class name should be camelcase starting with a capital letter.

 The namespace gets attached to the [global window object](https://developer.mozilla.org/en-US/docs/Web/API/Window).
 Therefore, its first segment must not match any global properties, such as "name", "location", "top", "self", ...